myrunes/backend/docs/restapi-docs.md

   Authorization: Basic 5lTGAsTFwCKG...
   ```

-- **Session Cookies**
+- **JWT Session Cookies**
-  This method uses session cookies provided by the API which must be saved and delivered on **each request** inside a **`Cookie`** header:
+  This method generates a JWT which must then be stored as cookie and delivered on each following request in the **`Cookie`** header:
   ```
-  Cookie: __session=tmdV5JEYIB4SzbRmY...
+  Cookie: jwt_token=eyJhbGciOiJIUzI1NiIs...
   ```
-  To get a session key, request the **[login](#login)** endpoint passing username and password in the JSON body of the request and the server will respond with a **`Set-Cookie`** header containing the session identification after the `__session` key.
-Keep in mind that you must maintain the expiration of the Cookie because the session will eventually become invalid after this time and must be refreshed.
+  To get a JWT, request the **[login](#login)** endpoint passing username and password in the JSON body of the request and the server will respond with a **`Set-Cookie`** header containing the JWT after the `jwt_token` key.
+Keep in mind, that you must maintain the expiration of the Cookie because the session will eventually become invalid after a certain time and must be refreshed.
 Session are defaultly valid for 2 hours.
-This value can be extended to a maximum expire duration of 30 days.
+This value can be extended to a maximum expire duration of 30 days when `remember` is set to `true` in the login request payload.

 ## Body Content Type